 10. Broadcast a WhatsApp message to many contacts

-If you need to quickly get a message out to more than one person at once, the easiest way to do this is to 'broadcast' a message in WhatsApp.
+If you need to quickly get a message out to more than one person at a time, the easiest way to do this is to ‘broadcast’ a message in WhatsApp.

 Just select the ‘Broadcast message‘ option in the More menu and select the contacts you want to send it to.
 Now type your message and hit ‘Send‘.